 April 14: Amelia Hintzen, Ruth J. Simmons Postdoctoral Fellow, Center for the Study of Slavery & Justice, Brown University

-September 30: Sara Ludin, PhD Candidate UC Berkeley, Visiting Research Fellow in History, Brown University
+September 30: Sara Ludin, Ph.D.
+Candidate in Jurisprudence, UC Berkeley, Visiting Research Fellow in History, Brown University

 October 28: Sarah Besky, Assistant Professor of Anthropology and International and Public Affairs, Brown University